inspiredlabs/pablowoodward/site/content/about.md

 I worked, trained, became proactive, and my CV filled with credits in opera, commercials, TIE, short films, immersive jobs, corporate jobs; I became a successful jobbing actor once more.

 The next major chameleonic change in the life of Pablo Woodward came soon after the contract with Glyndebourne Opera in January 2016, when I simply needed to accelerate progress in all areas of personal development, to stop blaming my present situation on my past and ever dreaming of the future in patient hope for the life-changing opportunity to come….
-That’s when I decided to be The Disco Bunny.
+That’s when I decided to be [The Disco Bunny](https://thediscobunny.com/).

-Now, having found my calling and defined my mission, vision and dream with what I want to do with my time and energy on a humanitarian basis, I return to work as the artist Pablo Woodward.
+Now, having found my calling and defined my mission, vision and dream with what I want to do with my time and energy on a humanitarian basis, I return to work as the artist [**Pablo Woodward**](https://twitter.com/pablowoodward).

 > "I have skills, qualifications, an open heart, an open mind, and I want to use them all"